If you’re like me, you spent six

 As time passes, events tend to get truncated.
 Case in point?
 The day my kids asked if I’d ever met Abraham Lincoln.
 Uh, nope.

-So exactly what decades were our senior citizens growing up?
+So exactly what decades were today’s senior citizens growing up?

 Chances are, though, he wouldn’t remember much till he was five.
 Maybe even ten.
 And that would be 1961.